Denali Equipment List

 Beanie/Toque

-Wool, synthetic, or Windstopper material.
-Windstopper will be warmer but makes hearing difficult.
+Wool or synthetic material.
+Windstopper, or windproof material makes hearing difficult.
 This hat will primarily be used while sitting around camp or in very cold and windy conditions.
 We lose a lot of heat through our head, so it is always important to cover the head when trying to retain warmth.

 Examples